archdroid-org/builder/README.md

 * reponame (as used on the /etc/pacman.conf entry eg: [archlinuxdroid]),
 * git repository where PKGBUILD recipes reside eg: https://github.com/myuser/mypkgbuilds
+* enable package.json generation which is useful to generate a nice list of the repo available packages from another website you may have.

 Then it will offer you three different methods of uploading the built packages for public access: